EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Background

 \subsection{Contents and Sources of Variability in EEG Data}

-The EEG signal is a noisy, high-dimensional, spatio-temporal measurement of brain electrical activity.
-Several factors influence the contents of EEG recordings, including physiological, pathological, and artifactual components. \textbf{Physiological elements}: The physiological elements present in EEG can be described using the various oscillatory components (delta, theta, alpha, beta, and gamma bands)\cite{klimesch1996memory}.
-The general attentional state of the subject during the recording (awake, drowsy, asleep) influences the frequency characteristics of EEG\cite{oken2006vigilance}.
-In addition, EEG also shows changes related to natural aging\cite{perinelli2022power} and other benign changes in brain structure and function.
+The EEG signal is a noisy, high-dimensional, spatio-temporal measurement of electrical brain activity.
+Several factors influence the contents of EEG recordings, including physiological, pathological, and artifactual elements. \textbf{Physiological elements}: Most of the physiological elements present in EEG can be described using the various oscillatory components known as the delta, theta, alpha, beta, and gamma bands, each with distinct oscillatory frequencies and physiological mechanisms ~\cite{klimesch1996memory}.
+The general attentional state of the subject during the recording (awake, drowsy, asleep) influences the spatio-temporal characteristics of EEG~\cite{oken2006vigilance}.
+In addition, EEG also shows changes related to natural aging~\cite{perinelli2022power} and other benign changes in brain structure and function.

 \textbf{Pathological elements}: The primary diagnostic value of EEG is due to its ability to capture various pathological brain activity patterns.
-These electrographic patterns include seizures, interictal epileptiform discharges (e.g., spikes and sharp waves), triphasic waves, rhythmic discharges, lateralized periodic discharges, background slowing, and other diffuse or focal abnormal electroencephalogram patterns\cite{tatum2018clinical}.
+These electrographic patterns include seizures, interictal epileptiform discharges (e.g., spikes and sharp waves), triphasic waves, rhythmic discharges, lateralized periodic discharges, background slowing, and other diffuse or focal abnormal electroencephalogram patterns~\cite{tatum2018clinical}.

-\textbf{Artifactual elements}: EEG artifacts can be introduced by biological phenomena (e.g., eye blinks, head movement, muscle activity, cardiac signals), recording conditions (e.g., signal discontinuities, transient filter effects), or external sources (e.g., electromagnetic interference)\cite{amin2023normal}.
-Eye- and muscle-related activities are the primary sources of artifacts found in EEGs, which introduce slow, high-amplitude, and fast, low-amplitude artifactual changes, respectively.
-In addition to these artifacts, certain medications, such as anti-depressants and anti-seizure medications, affect the EEG as well.
-For example, benzodiazepines and barbiturates are known to cause changes to the EEG\cite{blume2006drug}.
+\textbf{Artifactual and noise elements}: EEG artifacts can be introduced by biological phenomena (e.g., eye blinks, head movement, muscle activity, cardiac signals), recording conditions (e.g., signal discontinuities, transient filter effects), or external sources (e.g., electromagnetic interference)~\cite{amin2023normal}.
+Eye- and muscle-related activities are the primary sources of artifacts in EEGs, introducing slow, high-amplitude changes and fast, low-amplitude changes, respectively.
+In addition to these artifacts, consistent noise from the power line and its harmonics may also be present.
+Finally, certain medications, such as anti-depressants and anti-seizure medications, affect the EEG as well.
+For example, benzodiazepines and barbiturates are known to cause changes to the EEG~\cite{blume2006drug}.